 The Economic Regulation Authority (ERA) is responsible for administering the electricity licensing scheme under Part 2 of the Electricity Industry Act 2004 (Act).
-A business licensed by the ERA is required to comply with a range of obligations prescribed by the Act and its associated regulations and codes.
+A business licensed by the ERA is required to comply with obligations prescribed by the Act and its associated regulations and codes.